shanecelis/bevy_minibuffer/README.md

 - No default kitchen sink

 The default functionality should be a blank slate that does nothing if no commands or key bindings have been added.
-Basic functions like `exec_act` and the ":" key binding should be opt-in.
+Basic functions like `run_act` and the ":" key binding should be opt-in.
 - No general-purpose text editing
 - No windows or panels